silverstripe/developer-docs/en/02_Developer_Guides/16_Execution_Pipeline/02_Manifests.md

 ## Traversing the Filesystem

-Since manifests usually extract their information from files in the webroot, they require a powerful traversal tool: [FileFinder](api:SilverStripe\Assets\FileFinder).
+Since manifests usually extract their information from files in the project root, they require a powerful traversal tool: [FileFinder](api:SilverStripe\Assets\FileFinder).
 The class provides filtering abilities for files and folders, as well as callbacks for recursive traversal.
 Each manifest has its own implementation,